mixxxdj/mixxx/README.md

 NOTE: If you want JACK support in Mixxx, make sure you compile PortAudio-v19 with JACK support first.

-Mixxx's build system is now SCONS as of Mixxx 1.6.0.
 To compile Mixxx using SCONS, go into the "mixxx" directory and run: